CraigChamberlain/moon-data/README.md

 [![Build Status](https://travis-ci.com/CraigChamberlain/moon-data.svg?branch=master)](https://travis-ci.com/CraigChamberlain/moondata)

-Based on data taken from the [The United States Naval Observatory (USNO) api](https://aa.usno.navy.mil/data/docs/api.php#phase) before it was taken down for maintainence.
-Reuse is with permission of USNO but they have not checked my work for errors and can not be held responsable for any errors hereinafter.
+Based on data taken from the [The United States Naval Observatory (USNO) api](https://aa.usno.navy.mil/data/docs/api.php#phase) before it was taken down for maintenance.
+Reuse is with permission of USNO but they have not checked my work for errors and can not be held responsible for any errors hereinafter.
 [Example of original response](/USNO/ExampleYear.json)

 ## UTC